 The following are the front, back and endflaps of the dustcover

 Bark-cloth or masi (generally called tapa by non-Fijians) is the traditional art of the women of Vatulele.
-While many other Fijian art forms have declined or disappeared, and barkcloth is no longer produced in some places where it once was, and despite its utilitarian functions having been totally usurped by Western cloth and paper, its production on this small island has increased steadily for over forty years.
-This book looks at the implications of this apparently paradoxical cultural vigour.
+Many other Fijian art forms have declined or disappeared, and barkcloth is no longer produced in some places where it once was.
+Its utilitarian functions have been almost totally usurped by Western cloth and paper.
+Despite all this, its production on this small island has increased steadily for over forty years.
+This book looks at the implications of this apparent paradox.

-Finally, such cultural vigour is shown to be problematic.
-The increasing demand for their product from other Fijians has profound economic implications for Vatulele, as social and economic roles become intertwined.
-Traditional gender roles are challenged as women become the principal breadwinners of the entire community, at once empowered and shackled.
-There are also ecological impacts.
+Finally, such cultural vigour is shown to bring with it its own set of problems.
+There are profound economic implications for Vatulele as social and economic roles become intertwined.
+Traditional gender roles are challenged as women are at the same time empowered and shackled by becoming the principal breadwinners of the entire community.
+There are also ecological impacts with intensive cultivation and forest clearance, exacerbated by the threat of climate- and sealevel-change.
 Ultimately, however, it is presented as a strong unifying force for a small community facing many local and global challenges.

 SEE CONTENTS PAGES OF BOOK